MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/deploy-pmem.md

 | **Intel Optane&trade; DC Persistent Memory** in App Direct Mode             | Not Supported            | Supported                |
 | **Intel Optane&trade; DC Persistent Memory** in Memory Mode | Supported            | Supported                |

 Intel Optane DC Persistent Memory supports both *Memory* (volatile) and *App Direct* (persistent) modes.
-To use persistent memory modules as storage, you must use App Direct mode.
+To use persistent memory modules as storage, which is the primary use case for server workloads, you must use App Direct mode.
 Memory mode essentially uses persistent memory as slower RAM, which doesn't usually meet the performance requirements of server workloads.
 Note that Memory mode is distinct from DAX, which is a persistent storage volume that can be accessed using memory-like semantics.

 > [!NOTE]
 > When you restart a system that has multiple Intel&reg; Optane&trade; PMem modules in App Direct mode that are divided into multiple namespaces, you might lose access to some or all of the related logical storage disks.
 This issue occurs on Windows Server 2019 versions that are older than version 1903.
 >
-> This loss of access occurs because a PMem module is untrained or otherwise fails when the system starts.
-In such a case, all the storage namespaces on any PMem module on the system fail, including namespaces that do not physically map to the failed module.
+> This loss of access occurs because a persistent memory module is untrained or otherwise fails when the system starts.
+In such a case, all the storage namespaces on any persistent memory module on the system fail, including namespaces that do not physically map to the failed module.
 >
 > To restore access to all the namespaces, [replace the failed module](#replace-persistent-memory).
 >